lablack576/react-express-node-sqlite3/README.md

 #### Node.js

-If you do not have Node.js installed on your computer, you can download it from the official website here.
+If you do not have Node.js installed on your computer, you can download it from the official website.
 Follow the installation instructions for your operating system.

 #### Sqlite3

 Sqlite3 is a lightweight and fast database management system that is easy to install.
 To install Sqlite3 on your computer, follow these steps:

-1. Visit the official website here.
+1. Visit the official website.
 2. Download the appropriate version for your operating system.
 3. Follow the installation instructions for your operating system.